Rahim-Hamid/AlternateML/README.md

 Given an input artwork image, the system produces a short, title-style text string without relying on retrieval or prompt templates.

+Dataset used is the WikiArt Dataset from Kaggle - current model is trained on 8000 image-text relations - planning on scaling from 8000 to 30,000, with eventual plans to scale to 80,000 to encompass the entire dataset

 Sample Generated Titles:

 We Are All So Lonesome And So So